hrwhitelock/hw06/README.md

 # hw06

 Files for Homework 6, caesar cipher.
-As it stands now, the program is rather clunky.
-In the future I would like to dynamically allocate memory for the dummy variable in the function caesar function, but for now, it runs.
-I would also like to allow for user input of a message.
+There is one problem, for some reason it continues past the end of the message, and I have not yet taken the time to figure out why. will get done eventually.